lucymait/project-4/README.md

 ## Borough & Class Filtering

 Now that users have access to all the app functionality, they are able to browse through the Boroughs that are available on the app.
-We decided to implement 12 Boroughs as a whole to demonstrate how the page would look with multiple boroughs available and when the page scrolls, other components would not be affected and the design would stay intact.
+We decided to implement 12 Boroughs as a whole to demonstrate how the page would look with multiple boroughs available and when the page scrolls; other components would not be affected and the design would stay intact.

 A feature often seen on pages where multiple choices are available, such as our boroughs, a filtration is available for users to quickly find one of their choosing.
 We also decided to use this for enhanced user experience.
 Our filtering technique finds any borough on their name.